nicholasdower/git-reports/README.md

 - commits_per_month.tsv
 - top_users.tsv

-### Team reports
+### User Group Reports

-It is also possible to generate team reports with or without data about specific team members.
+It is also possible to generate reports for groups of users with or without data about specific users.
 See the Configuration section above.

 ### Custom reports